nanochess/CVBasic/README.md

 For Einstein, use .com extension instead of .rom because it uses CP/M.

+Using CVBasic to compile a Casio PV-2000 program:

+    cvbasic --pv2000 game.bas game.asm

 ### Notes

 The current official version is v0.6.0.